thenadz/document-gallery/README.txt

 or `taxon_name=taxon_value`.
 Multiple values for a single taxon may be separated by commas.
 Note that if a taxon value contains spaces then the entire comma- delimited list must be quoted.

+**Columns Option** *(New in Version 3.0)*

+The columns option does what it sounds like -- sets how many columns to use in rendering your gallery.
+With `columns=-1`, you will get an infinite number of columns.
+In other words, only 1 row with all icons.

 **Descriptions Option**